jwheare/mollusc/README.md

 Mollusc is a browser for your Oyster pay as you go history.
 You can run it on your server or localhost.

+You’ll get a bar chart and table of your balance by month.
+Top ups are highlighted in green, fares above £3 in red.

 # Required

 * MySQL